-Subsection (a)(15) [Section 401] - The operating agreement may reduce the protections provided by Section 401 but may not increase (i.e., strengthen) them.
+Subsection (a)(15) [Section 401] - The operating agreement may reduce the protections provided by Section 401but may not increase (i.e., strengthen) them.
 However, an agreement between a series limited liability company and a creditor may certainly do so viz a viz that creditor.

 EXAMPLE: A bank ("Bank") makes a loan ("Loan") to a limited liability company with the money to be used by the company.
-The loan agreement states that the three protected series of the company "are not party to nor guarantor of the Loan and have no obligation to repay any or all of the Loan" and that the Bank will have "no recourse to or claim against" the protected series "with regard to the Loan regardless of any legal or equitable claim Bank might otherwise have, except for an act by a protected series that is independently tortious toward Bank."
-Although this agreement can be seen as reinforcing or strengthening the horizontal shield, Section 401(b), between the company and the protected series, Subsection (a)(15) does not apply.
-The company's agreement with the Bank is not part of the operating agreement.
+The loan agreement states that the three protected series of the company "are not party to nor guarantor of the Loan and have no obligation to repay any or all of the Loan" and that the bank will have "no recourse to or claim against" the protected series "with regard to the Loan regardless of any legal or equitable claim Bank might otherwise have, except for an act by a protected series that is independently tortious toward Bank."
+Although this agreement can be seen as reinforcing or strengthening the horizontal shield, Section 401(b) between the company and the protected series, this provision does not apply.
+The agreement is not part of the operating agreement.